chocochip287/cocktail-recipes/README.md

 # User Story
-As a person who has an active social life and who has frequent guests visiting, I want to be able to use an app where I can look for ingredients I have at home, so I can prepare different drinks for my guests.
+As a person who has an active social life and hosts guests frequently, I want to be able to use an app where I can look for ingredients I have at home so that I can frequently surprise guests with new concoctions.